Guitar Picking Techniques

 Basic Guitar Picking Skills

 If you’re already familiar with basic picking then you can skip this section, but we’ll go over them first before getting to the more advanced stuff.
+In our last lesson, we showed you how to play guitar chords.

 If you’re a complete beginner to learning how to play guitar then you’ll want to really master these before moving on to other stuff.